Chronic Illness Support

 - Student Accessibility Services

 About Chronic Illnesses or Chronic Medical Conditions

 Chronic illness or chronic medical conditions are words used to describe health conditions that last a long time or are ongoing.
-Examples of chronic illnesses and chronic conditions affecting young adults include asthma, diabetes, Crohn's disease and certain types of cancer including leukemia and Hodgkin's disease.
+Examples of chronic illnesses and chronic conditions affecting young adults may include asthma, scoliosis, diabetes, Crohn's disease and certain types of cancer including leukemia and Hodgkin's disease.

 Common Symptoms of Chronic Illnesses

 Although every chronic illness is unique, there are certain symptoms, that are common to most chronic illness and conditions.

 Chronic illness can drain your energy.
 The disease itself, inactivity, poor nutrition, insufficient rest or emotions can cause fatigue.
 Fatigue can also be a sign of depression.